-The proposed control system for the well consists of a SCADA system connected to the pressure, temperature, and flow monitoring systems and controls of the capture facility, pipeline, and injection well.
-Alarms, run enable, and other critical signals will be passed between the capture facility, system and the injection well through the SCADA system.
+The proposed control system for the well consists of a SCADA system connected to the pressure, temperature, and flow monitoring systems and controls of the compressor, pipeline, and injection well.
+Alarms, run enable, and other critical signals will be passed between the compression system and the injection well through the SCADA system.
 User privileges and other security measures will be implemented to limit access to and control of the SCADA and well control equipment.

-Injection pressure will be determined by the pressure of the CO2 near the wellhead of the injection well.
-The capture facility will have a variable-speed drive, which will be controlled to limit the CO2 injection pressure and flow rate within normal operating ranges.
-A control valve will be installed on the CO2 pipeline at the wellsite, immediately upstream of where the pipeline connects to the wellhead.
+Injection pressure will be determined by the pressure of the CO2 at the wellhead of the injection well.
+The compressor will have a variable-speed drive, which will be controlled to limit the CO2 injection pressure and flow rate.
+A control valve will be installed on the CO2 pipeline at a location upstream of where the pipeline connects to the wellhead.
 Adjustments to the injection pressure can be made with the control valve if necessary to stay under the injection pressure limit.